AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 ----------
 - Create a realm with appropriate naming convention of choice, say `forms-flow-ai`
 - Create 2 clients `forms-flow-bpm` and `forms-flow-web`
-- Add following 4 roles for the application (in this example `acme` is the application that is being configured)
+- Add following 4 roles for the application management of client `forms-flow-web` (in this example `acme` is the application  that is being configured)
   * `acme`
   * `acme-formsdesigner`
   * `acme-reviewer`
   * `acme-client`
-- Add following groups and subgroups roles for for easy mapping and management of user privileges.
-For this purpose, application needs necessary management of groups leveraging the roles of clients.
+- Add following groups and subgroups for easy mapping and management of user privileges.
+For this purpose, application needs necessary management of groups.
+And then roles needs to be assigned to groups created.
-  * `camunda-admin` (Default group requirement of process-engine)
+  * `camunda-admin` (Default group of process-engine `forms-flow-ai`)
     * `acme-reviewer`  (Subgroup under main group “camunda-admin”.
   * `acme`
-    * `acme-client`
+    * `acme-client` - Mapped with application role `acme-client`
-    * `acme-designer`
+    * `acme-designer` - Mapped with application role `acme-formsdesigner`
-    * `acme-reviewer`
+    * `acme-reviewer` - Mapped with application role `acme-reviewer`
 - Add following users to the appplication.
   * `acme-user-client` - Member of `acme-client`
   * `acme-user-designer` - Member of `acme-designer`